 - Agreement of at least one named and qualified Principal Supervisor to supervise the student to undertake the research project

-- Approval of the Head of School of which the Principal Supervisor is a member, or is affiliated to
+- Approval of the Head of School of which the Principal Supervisor is a member, or affiliated

 The first priority for any applicant, therefore, is to find an academic member of staff to be your research supervisor.
 Initially, you may want to consider DCU's range of research areas and then look specifically at the research interests of its academic staff and what they have published in their area of interest.
 Details of potential academic supervisors and their research areas can be found in a number of ways.
 Please consult the links below and take time to consider your options:

 You should have an outline of your proposed area of interest/research project before contacting a potential academic supervisor.
-It is important that you are able to give them an overview of your proposed project and are able to relate your research interest to their areas of expertise.
+It is important that you are able to give them (a) an overview of your proposed project, and (b) relate your research interest to their areas of expertise.

 Most schools have their own guidelines on what they expect to see in a research proposal, so you should consult with your proposed supervisor in the first instance.
-Some schools have a formal proposal review exercise which takes place before a PAC application will be endorsed, and detailed guidelines on the format expected are provided.
+Some schools have a formal proposal review exercise which takes place before an online application will be endorsed, and detailed guidelines on the format expected are provided.

 Generally, your research proposal should be weighty/detailed enough to allow an informed decision to be made by the school on the strength and scope of your proposed topic, the quality of the project plan, feasibility and relevance to school expertise.
 A research proposal should, at a very minimum, outline what you will be investigating (what), how you will approach the research project (how) and a justification for the study (why).
 As such, you should view your research proposal as a vital part of the application process.

 A brief overview, which cites a more detailed project proposal may suffice for applications which are linked to a funded project that has already been subject to rigorous external review.